Our 3-Step Escape Plan

 Your feedback is important to us.
 If you feel our service is not up to standard, please let us know.
 We will endeavour to resolve your complaint as quickly and fairly as possible.

-Use this online form if you want to lodge a complaint about any matter involving Fire and Emergency New Zealand.
+Use the online form below if you want to lodge a complaint about any matter involving Fire and Emergency New Zealand.

 Dispute Resolution